 For a faster kitchen remodel, keeping the original layout reduces the amount of plumbing or electrical work required.
 Simply replacing cabinets, countertops and appliances in the same configuration can often be finished more quickly.
 If your new layout is significantly different, expect the project to take longer.
 Your remodeling team will also need to confirm that your existing plumbing and electrical are adequate for the remodel you are planning, if not, upgrades will need to be made.
 With the exception of new appliances, all material is procured by VanderBeken Remodel and delivered when ready to install.

-- Week 1 – pre-construction meeting, preparation, demolition, and framing
+- Weeks 1 & 2 – pre-construction meeting, preparation and demolition

-- Week 5 – finish drywall and paint
+- Weeks 7 & 8 – finish drywall and paint drop coat

-- Week 7 – install trim and baseboards
+- Week 9 – install cabinets and created countertop template

-- Week 9 – finish plumbing connections, install appliances
+- Week 17 – install homeowner purchased appliances

 We get it, you are busy, and honestly we are too.
 Schedule a time for an initial call and one of our team members will give you a call at a time that works best for your schedule.
 Typically the call will last 15-20 minutes.
 During this call we will try and answer your questions as well as gather information about your unique project, such as:

 - aspects of your space that are not working for you